USCbiostats/.github/profile/README.md

 ![termp2](https://github.com/USCbiostats/.github/assets/7833774/f588071e-7488-4aea-9e0a-7a30850b2cd5)

-Many members of the division also participate in a Program Project, "Integrative Methods of Analysis for Genetic Epidemiology" (IMAGE), details of which can be found [here](https://image.usc.edu/)
+Many members of the division also participate in a Program Project, "Integrative Methods of Analysis for Genetic Epidemiology" (IMAGE), details of which can be found [here.](https://image.usc.edu/)

 </br>
 </br>

-This github organization is used to warehouse and develop software we are working on, you can find those by clicking on the "Repositories" tab above.
+This github organization is used to warehouse and develop software we are working on.
+You can find that software by clicking on the "Repositories" tab above.

+[Add a list of more popular software...]

-In addition, we also use this organzation to warehouse other information, such as guidelines for software development and materials from previous seminars, etc. For example, we run a seminar series known as the "Happy Scientist", to ensure that we are happy, not sad...
+In addition, we also use this organization to warehouse other information, such as guidelines for software development and materials from previous seminars, etc. For example, we run a seminar series known as the "Happy Scientist", to ensure that we are happy, not sad...

 ![Seminar Flyer HS20](https://github.com/USCbiostats/.github/assets/7833774/9009027c-f9c8-4e24-b63c-ad2e82034c92)